 90. Live in a hotel next to Kwai River in Kanchanaburi

 If you are in Kanchanaburi, try and book a hotel or a homestay next to the Kwai River.
 A floating room that opens up to the lovely water body especially during the monsoon is rare to catch.

 91. Go for Bamboo Rafting

 Bamboo rafting is a popular activity along many routes in Thailand.
-One of the best places to do is north of Chiang Mai, around the dense tropical jungles with other activities like jungle trekking, zip-lining, and even white water rafting.
+The best places to do it is in north of Chiang Mai, around the dense tropical jungles.
+Other activities like jungle trekking, zip-lining, and even white water rafting are also popular here.

 Book an Experience: Khao Sok: Full-Day Bamboo Rafting and Elephant Bathing

 92. Take part in Boon Bang Fai festivities in Isan